charlie4fun/gfk.github.io/documentation/releasing/index.md

 Preparing a repository for open sourcing goes beyond ensuring it is in compliance with the rules above.
 This can include refactoring and documenting your code better to ensure that users and potential contributors can make sense of it.

-* Ensure you do not have any tokens, passwords or confidential data in your code
+* Ensure you do not have any tokens, passwords or confidential data in your code.
-* Ensure the code doesn't require any GfK-specific infrastructure or access, so users can use in their own environment
+* Ensure the code doesn't require any GfK-specific infrastructure or access, so users can use in their own environment.
-* Ensure your code is clear and commented so newcomers can see what is going on
+* Ensure your code is clear and commented so newcomers can see what is going on.
-* Ensure your dependencies are updated and does not have any known security issues
+* Ensure your dependencies are updated and does not have any known security issues.
-* Ensure that it is easy to get up and running, not just on your machine
+* Ensure that it is easy to get up and running, not just on your machine.

 ## Get Reviewed

-When you have checked off the compliance checklist and prepared your code for release, request a review from the [Open Source Review Group](/docs/resources/open-source-review-group/) who will help you setup a Github repository and sign off on open sourcing your code.
+When you have checked off the compliance checklist and prepared your code for release, request a review from the [Open Source Review Group](../resources/open-source-review-group.md) who will help you setup a Github repository and sign off on open sourcing your code.

 <br>
 <a href="mailto:oss@gfk.com">Submit your project for review (internal)</a>